john-david/public/README.md

 These programs are for demonstration purposes only.

-The ipython notebook was part of a series of projects for a Machine Learning class.
+The perceptron jupyter notebook was part of a series of projects for a Machine Learning class.
 The notebook looks at the perceptron algortithm under a series of problems, from easily classified data to data sets that are impossible to split accurately in 2D.